ivanlysianok/books-application/README.md

 ### Features

 - Search is provided by search term, selected category (art, biography, computers...) and relevance/newest option
-- Books displayed in grid
+- Books are displayed in grid
-- Simple pagination with "Previoous page" and "Next page" buttons
+- Simple pagination with "Previous page" and "Next page" buttons
 - Load indicator when calling requests
-- Error toast when some api call returns error
+- Error toast when some api call return error
 - Mobile first approach, responsive desing